-These Low-Carb No-Bake Chocolate Coconut Bars are made with walnuts, cashews, coconut, natural peanut butter, and dark chocolate.
+These No-Bake Chocolate Coconut Bars are made with walnuts, cashews, coconut, natural peanut butter, and dark chocolate.
 They are gluten-free and very delicious!
-This bar recipe will become your favorite of all the low-carb snacks!
+This bar recipe will become your favorite of all the snacks!

 Low-Carb No-Bake Chocolate Coconut Bars Primavera Kitchen Recipe